Gabriel-Spinola/Gabriel-Spinola/README.md

 ### Hi there 👋

-Hi I'm Gabriel an indie game developer from Brazil.
+Hi, I'm Gabriel, an indie game developer from Brazil.

 - 🔭 I’m currently working on Game Development
 - 📫 How to reach me: gabrielspinola77@gmail.com